Marisa Abbondanzieri

-Marisa Abbondanzieri (born January 14, 1956 in Arcevia) is an Italian politician.
+Marisa Abbondanzieri (born 14 January 1956, in Arcevia) is an Italian politician.

-She began as an elementary school teacher.
+She worked as an elementary school teacher.
 She was elected to the Italian Chamber of Deputies in 1999, succeeding Nilde Iotti and was reconfirmed as a representative in 2001 for the Democrats of the Left in the Marche.
 After that party was dissolved in 2007, she joined the Democratic Party.

-She was a member of the Council of Europe from January 23, 2006 until September 22, 2006.
+She was a member of the Council of Europe from January 23, 2006, until September 22, 2006.